AnthonyTornetta/Cosmos/README.md

   - [ ] Abstract the 3d block GUI camera
   - [ ] Fix the 3d block GUI camera to not render anything except GUI blocks
 - [ ] Fix seeing through cracks in blocks

+## Release 0.0.4a
+- [x] Galaxy Generation
+  - [x] Stars procedurally generated in spiral-like pattern based on seed
+    - [x] Create star
+      - [x] Light emits from star
+      - [x] Load star within system
+  - [x] Planets generate around stars
+    - [x] Biospheres depend on how close they are to the sun
+    - [x] Dynamic biospheres based off temperature
+    - [x] Only generate if planet is close enough to player
+    - [x] Cube planets
+      - [x] Planets will now be cubes instead of flat planes, and will be about the size of the sector
+      - [x] Redo saving/loading of planets
+      - [x] Dynamically generate chunks & unload them based on players' positions close to planet
+      - [x] Make generation work on all faces of planet
+      - [x] Block orientation for every block
+  - [ ] Biospheres
+    - [x] Speed up terrain generation
+    - [x] Make molten biosphere
+    - [x] Enhance grass biosphere
+    - [ ] Create icy biosphere
+  - [x] Asteroids
+    - [x] For now just floating rocks in space
+  - [x] Save generated universe
+    - [x] Save planet locations
+  - [x] Fix broken ship functionality
+    - [x] Make entities no longer pass through loading structures.
+- [x] Align body with structure
+  - [x] Switches to FPS Camera
+  - [x] Aligns the player to that structure
+    - [x] Fix child locations being not updated based on transform relative to parent
+  - [x] Add button to align to structure facing
+  - [x] De-align, switch back to free camera
+    - [x] Create free camera

 ## Release 0.0.3a
 - [x] Infinite universe